I may earn a commission on purchases made through links on this page.

 You also don’t want to get a bargain basement printer, since then you’re guaranteed to have problems.

-For the vast majority of home and small office users, I have a single recommendation: the HP OfficeJet Pro 9015.
+For the vast majority of home and small office users, I have a single recommendation: the HP OfficeJet Pro 9015e.
 It is a compact all-in-one with all of the features that nearly anyone could need.
 It’s user-friendly and reliable… well, as reliable as a printer can be.
-Or if you do a bit more printing the OfficeJet Pro 9025 gives you dual paper trays and a larger output bin, with slightly faster printing.
+The HP OfficeJet Pro 9018e is an identical printer that often is available for less (numbered differently for different retailers to sneakily keep you from using price-matching guarantees).
+Or if you do a bit more printing the OfficeJet Pro 9025e gives you dual paper trays and a larger output bin, with slightly faster printing.
 Albeit with a larger size and price tag.

 Both printers have great features:

 - Large individual color ink cartridges, rated at up to 2,000 pages